What is an offset mortgage?

 The basic idea behind an offset mortgage is that your savings account and your mortgage are both combined into the same account so that any savings you have can count as temporary overpayments towards the repayment of your debt.

 The key benefit is that you still have access to your savings so you can spend them if you need to.
-This is of course not the case when you make conventional overpayments on your mortgage as the money used to do so goes directly to the lender, never to be returned to you.
+This, of course, is not the case when you make conventional overpayments on your mortgage as the money used to do so goes directly to the lender, never to be returned to you.

 What kind of savings can I expect with an offset mortgage?